 Periodico / Zürich

-Periodico is a new independent magazine from Zürich, edited by Marc Asekhame and Teo Schifferli.
+Periodico is an independent magazine from Zürich, edited by Marc Asekhame and Teo Schifferli.

 1st Edition, Out of print title / used / very good